Serum Free Light Chains: Optimal Testing Recommendations

-- Screening: Order with serum protein electrophoresis and immunofixation for patients suspected of having a malignant monoclonal process: multiple myeloma (MM), Waldenström macroglobulinemia, B-cell lymphoproliferative process, AL amyloidosis.
-Note: this is an alternative that relieves the need for a urine specimen in the older standard of serum protein electrophoresis with immunofixation and urine immunofixation.
+• Screening: Order with serum protein electrophoresis and immunofixation for patients suspected of having a malignant monoclonal process: multiple myeloma (MM), Waldenström macroglobulinemia, B-cell lymphoproliferative process, AL amyloidosis, monoclonal gammopathy of renal significance (MGRS).
+Note: this is an alternative that relieves the need for a urine immunofixation except in patients suspected of having AL amyloidosis

 Guidelines for Test Utilization